kshirdon/magiceightball/README.md

 ![Architecture Overview](/images/basicWCS-nomorequestions.png)

 We are now finished with the entire Dialog.
 Congratulations!
-Now is time to test your code.# magiceightball
+Now is time to test your code.